-In this guide, you will step-by-step instructions on how to replace the Audi trunk supports.
+In this guide, you will find instructions on how to change the oxygen (O2) sensor on an Audi.

-A faulty transmission range switch can cause a number of problems the most common being transmission getting stuck in gear (limp mode), not changing gears and in some cases, the engine may not start at all because the Powertrain Control Module (PCM) can not determine if the gear selector (shifter) is in Park.
+A faulty transmission range switch can cause several problems, the most common being transmission getting stuck in gear (limp mode), not changing gears.
+In some cases, the engine may not start because the Powertrain Control Module (PCM) can not determine if the gear selector (shifter) is in Park.
 The shifter needs to be in Park to be able to start the engine.

 Transmission range sensor on an Audi or Volkswagen may also be referred to as multi-function switch, F125, neutral safety switch, position sensor, safety switch, range sensor.